 Federal loans are considered financial aid.
 Student loans are a resource to assist families in meeting the costs of higher education expenses.
 By completing the FAFSA, you are considered for all types of financial aid, including loans.
-Your financial aid award offer will include Federal Loans.
+Your Financial Aid Offer will include Federal Loans.
 A loan is money you borrow and must pay back with interest.
 If you decide to take out a loan, make sure you understand who is making the loan and the terms of the loan.
 Student loans can come from the U.S. Department of Education.
 Student loans can also be from private sources, such as a bank or financial institution.
 Federal Loans often offer borrowers lower interest rates.
 They also may have more flexible repayment options than loans from banks or other private sources.
 Visit the Federal Student Aid website for details on types of loans offered.

 Our website gives details about both federal and private loans.
 Ohio University also offers a short term loan program to students needing temporary financial assistance.